botketan/Trumio/README.md

 ## Main Features
 * CIA
-* Communities Page
+* Communities Page: Connecting alumni and students through dynamic posts, chats, reactions, and comments, fostering engagement and nostalgia in global and club-specific communities.

-* Mentorship Availability: Students can explore mentor profiles and view their availability.They can book sessions, connect for personalised guidance and rate their experiences for a transparent learning journey.
+* Mentorship Availability: Students can explore mentor profiles and view their availability.
+They can book sessions, connect for personalised guidance and rate their experiences for a transparent learning journey.

 * Leaderboard